idleberg/vscode-nsis/README.md

 ## Features

-* Language syntax for NSIS, NSIS Language Files, and [nsL Assembler](https://github.com/NSIS-Dev/nsl-assembler)
+* Language syntax for NSIS and NSIS Language Files
 * IntelliSense for core NSIS commands, variables and predefines
 * IntelliSense for core plug-ins:
     * AdvSplash